netdata/go.d.plugin/modules/pulsar/README.md

 -   Throughput Rate in `KiB/s`
 -   Storage Size in `KiB`
 -   Messages Backlog Size in `messages`
--   Storage Write Latency Histogram in `entries`
+-   Storage Write Latency Histogram in `entries/s`
--   Entry Size Histogram in `entries`
+-   Entry Size Histogram in `entries/s`
 -   Subscriptions Delayed for Dispatching in `message batches`

 If `exposeTopicLevelMetricsInPrometheus` is set to true: